hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 - Because we've really just enqueued a node, we can be sure that the same exact reaction mechanics as before will guarantee that the heap property holds, which means we can be sure that after the anchor has settled somewhere in the bottom, whatever sits at the root node is the next worst match.

 The corollary to this is that by sequentially dropping K anchors, we are guaranteed a stream of extracted nodes rankes from worst (highest priority) to best (lowest priority).
 These extracted nodes will comprise a row of Outputs for each lookup_value in LSDLOOKUP, shown best-to-worst left-to-right.
 If some extracted nodes are ballons, these will naturally come out before any real matches (because baloons float), and be converted to #N/A. Of course, this also means the heap is now full of anchors and has become "unusable", because no real match would possibly have a place there.
 No matter, because the anchors will be reset to ballons, come the next lookup_value.

+Note how dropping K anchors takes K * log(k) time, because you insert a node (log(K)) K times.
+This time complexity is consistent with that of an efficient sorting algorithm (heap sort).
+Although the heap sort is technically not stable (ie. it does not always necessarily preserve the original order of tied values), we've worked around that problem by defining a sorting rule which is guaranteed to never hold any real ties.
+Or equivalently, we might say we introduced information for "explicitly remembering" the original order in the form of the 2nd and 3rd triplet elements.